 Physicists have developed several mathematical formalisms to describe the polarisation state of a given "light value" L{λ} at a given frequency λ .
-Of these, the Stokes Vector and Coherency Matrix formalisms are the ones that are of interest to graphics: all extant graphics publications that deal with polarisation use one of these two techniques.
+Of these, the Stokes Vector and Coherency Matrix formalisms are the ones that are of interest to graphics: all extant graphics publications that deal with polarisation use one of these two techniques, which share the common feature that they can represent partially polarised light.
 Both have their relative merits and disadvantages, but from a graphics engineering standpoint, it would seem that on balance, Stokes Vectors are somewhat more convenient.
 This point could of course be disputed with some justification by someone who has had prior exposure to Coherency Matrices, but who has no working knowledge of Stokes Vectors yet.
 As is discussed later, Coherency Matrices can be used as drop-in replacements for Stokes Vectors, so to some extent, the choice between them amounts to personal preference, and practically everything what is being said in this tutorial about how one should use Stokes Vectors also applies to Coherency Matrices.
 The main reasons the authors of this tutorial favour the Stokes Vector formalism over Coherency Matrices are

 - 1. that at least to them, the meaning of the components of Stokes Vectors is more intuitively obvious (which can be advantageous during debugging, but is also helpful during general interaction with such a system), and - 2. that this formalism only involves real arithmetic, and no complex numbers.
+This considerably simplifies implementation and analysis of the obtained results.